Weathernews LiVE

+Though primarily an internet service, as of November 2024 WNL also does simulcasts or inserts some of its programmes in other paid TV or local television channels around Japan.

 Programming

 Weathernews LiVE broadcasts six live programmes of three hours each from 05:00 to 23:00 JST every day; the programmes are routinely divided into 30-minute blocks (around 25 minutes of content and intervals of approximately 5 minutes).
-The remaining hours are filled with updated weather information and no on-air talent; in case of an emergency, special programming is broadcast and, if necessary, a meteorologist and/or a presenter will provide updates.
+The remaining hours are filled with updated weather information graphics and no on-air talent; in case of an emergency, special programming is broadcast and, if necessary, a meteorologist and/or a presenter will provide updates.
 The channel is focused on weather and meteorological information for Japan, including typhoons, volcanic activity and earthquakes.

-Most of the content is provided by meteorology professionals at parent company WNI, with weather reports sent by users of the company's mobile app featured during the programming, including guides on how to use some of its features and how to send a report.
+Most of the content is provided by meteorology professionals by parent company WNI, with weather reports sent by users of the company's mobile app featured during the programming, including guides on how to use some of its features and how to send a report.
 Some segments, depending on the hour of the day, include the anniversaries of the day, the Japanese seasonal days, weather or Japanese culture-related quizzes, or simply ad lib by the presenters known as casters, who routinely interact with the audience through YouTube or Niconico's chat feature.

-WNL broadcasts live on the internet through YouTube, Niconico, Twitch, Twitter, Facebook, TikTok, and LINE Live.
-As of April 2022, some programmes are simulcast on satellite channel BS Fuji (the first half hour of Weathernews LiVE Morning) and a digital subchannel of Mie Prefecture's local station MTV (some programmes on weekdays' daytime on channel 072).